kousikgvs/Byte_Pair_Encoding_from_Scratch/README.md

 | GPT-3.5 | The lion roams in the jungle | token ids + token pieces |
 | GPT-4 | The lion roams in the jungle | token ids + token pieces |

-This helps you see that different model encodings can split text differently.
+This helps us see that different model encodings can split text differently.